 In our process of running through, we checked out the products ourselves, got the opinions of audiophiles, music experts, and even some music producers.
 Also, we have checked out what users have had to say about these on places like Amazon and other authoritative sites.

-The result is the 15 headphones listed below, which we believe are in fact the best among the best.
+The result is this list of best headphones listed below, which we believe are in fact the best among the best.

 Audio-Technica ATH-M50x Headphone